 Unless you are allergic to it, suffer from gluten intolerance or anything else that cuts bread off the list of foods you should eat, you can still eat a bit of bread, but choose it carefully and eat only small amounts of it!

 First of all, reduce the portion size.
 Try to learn to eat without bread.
-Try to eat no more than 1 slice of bread per meal and try to introduce as many meals as possible without any bread or similar products (crackers, cereal and so on).
+Try to eat no more than 1 slice per meal and try to introduce as many meals as possible without any bread or similar products (crackers, cereal and so on).

 This is why it might be a good idea to start making your own bread at home.
-It’s very easy and I guarantee that you will absolutely love the taste – not store bread can compete with the real taste of bread made at home.
+It’s very easy and I guarantee that you will absolutely love the taste – no store bread can compete with the real taste of fresh bread made at home.

 You can even buy a bread machine if you don’t have time to do the mixing and baking yourself: you just add the ingredients there and the machine does the rest of the job.

 This is actually the approach that we have taken and the entire family is happy.

 We bought this bread machine (affiliate link) and we’re extremely satisfied.
 It’s an investment you should make too if you want to make sure that you eat the healthiest bread possible.